Conditional Quantile Processes based on Series or Many Regressors: Examples

 \section{Examples}

 This section illustrates the finite sample performance of the estimation and inference methods with two examples.
-All the calculations were carried out with the software \verb"R" (\cite{R08}), using the package \verb"quantreg" for quantile regression (\cite{Koenker08}).
+All the calculations were carried out with the software \verb"R" (\cite{R08}), using the package \verb"quantreg" for quantile regression (Koenker \cite{Koenker08}).
+We refer to Appendix \ref{app:algorithms} for implementation algorithms and to the companion computational paper \cite{RJ06} for software and additional examples.